 Online Auctions and Classifieds - A person claiming to be an international buyer responds to an advertisement, offering to pay a premium price for the item being sold - often more than the asking price.
 They tell the seller that they will send a money order for the purchase price, plus an additional sum for the international shipment of the merchandise.
 The seller is asked to wire the shipping costs to a shipping company identified by the buyer.
 The money order is later dishonored, and the seller is out several thousand dollars.

-Pleas for Help - In a variation of advance fee fraud, the victim receives a plea for help from somebody claiming to have money stuck in a foreign country that they cannot get out.
+Pleas for Help - The victim receives a plea for help from somebody claiming to have money stuck in a foreign country that they cannot get out.
 They offer the victim a percentage of the money in return for clearing the check.
 After the victim deposits the check and wires the funds, the check is dishonored.

 Debt Collection - A lawyer or debt collection service is offered a substantial commission to collect a debt for somebody located overseas.
 When contacted, the debtor happily agrees to pay off the full debt and sends a money order to the collector.
 The collector deposits the check and forwards the "client's share" of the money to the overseas client, only to discover a few days later that the money order was fraudulent and that they have to repay the bank for the money they withdrew - or worse, that the funds of their actual clients have been used to satisfy that obligation.

-As was previously mentioned, banks operate under federal regulations which require them to make deposited funds available to a customer within a specific amount of time.
+As was previously mentioned, banks operate under federal regulations that require them to make deposited funds available to a customer within a specific amount of time.
 If banks do not detect a problem with the check during that time, they will make the funds available to the customer.
-A bank teller may sincerely believe that as the funds are available in the account, the check was good.
+A bank teller may sincerely believe that as the funds are available in the account as, by all appearances the check was good.

 Faced with the prospect of having to explain their violation of federal banking laws, particularly in cases where the checks ultimately are honored, banks have opted to follow the law and put a risk of loss on the person who deposits the check.
 The banks defend this practice, noting that the person who is in the best position to know if a particular transaction is suspect, or that a particular check may be forged, is the customer.